aayushgambhir2023/DA-Project-1/README.md

    Explore basic statistics such as mean, median, and standard deviation.
    Visualize the distribution of budget allocations using histograms or box plots.
    Identify outliers and anomalies in the data.
-2. Expenditure Category Analysis:
+2. Expenditure and Revenue Category Analysis:
-   Categorize expenditures into relevant categories (e.g., personnel, supplies, utilities).
+   Categorize expenditures into relevant categories.
-   Explore the distribution of expenditures across different categories using bar charts or pie charts.
+   Explore the distribution of expenditures across different categories using bar charts.
+   Study on Sub Category Analysis
-3. Program Summary:
+4. Program Summary:
    Create a program summary that aggregates expenditures by program.
    Identify programs with the highest and lowest budgets.
    Visualize the distribution of budgets across programs using bar charts or stacked bar charts.
-4. Trend Analysis:
+5. Trend Analysis:
    Analyze budget trends over multiple years if historical data is available.
    Identify categories or programs with significant changes in budget allocations over time using line charts or time series plots.
-5. Predictive Modeling:
+6. Predictive Modeling:
    Explore the possibility of building predictive models to forecast future budget allocations based on historical trends.
-6. Comparison with Demographic Data:
+7. Comparison with Demographic Data:
    Explore the relationship between budget allocations and demographic data for the City of Toronto.
 This could include factors such as population density, income levels, or other relevant indicators.
-7. Correlation Analysis:
+8. Correlation Analysis:
    Investigate potential correlations between budget categories.
-   Explore whether increased spending in one category is associated with changes in another using correlation matrices or scatter plots
+   Explore whether increased spending in one category is associated with changes in another using correlation matrices.

 The questions we're going to answer are:
 1. What do the averages tell us about the operating budget data? ​